tonsky/tonsky.me/site/blog/unicode/index.md

 On average, UTF-8 tends to be a pretty good deal, even for non-English computers.
 And for English, there’s no comparison.

-Third, UTF-8 has error detection built-in.
+Third, UTF-8 has error detection and recovery built-in.
 As you can see, the first byte’s prefix always looks different from bytes 2-4.
-So you can always tell if you are looking at a complete and valid sequence of UTF-8 bytes or if something is missing (for example, you jumped it the middle of the sequence).
+So you can always tell if you are looking at a complete and valid sequence of UTF-8 bytes or if something is missing (for example, you jumped it the middle of the sequence), and then correct that by moving forward or backwards until you find the beginning.

 And a couple of important consequences: